• Skip to primary navigation

 Traditionally, Christopher Columbus has been seen as a hero because of his role as an explorer, facing harsh conditions and the unknown as he made his famous voyage.
 He wanted to forge a western path to the East Indies so that trade with those nations could be accomplished much more quickly.

-See also What months is summer in Minnesota?
+See also What is fall like in New York?

 Did Columbus actually discover America?